learninglab-dev/the-resources/data/resources/projects/gened1042/garageband.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01D71FJJRW/screen_shot_2020-10-13_at_10.47.34_am.png?pub_secret=4d59d02ffb)

-* Once downloaded, we're ready to start working inside the application
+* Once downloaded, you are ready to start working inside the application

 ### Setting up your project

-* Open the application, and open up a new “Empty Project.”
+* Open the application, and a new “Empty Project”.

 * You will then see a second screen that asks your track type.
-Under the 'Audio' tab. select the microphone.
+Under the 'Audio' tab. select the box with the image of a microphone.
 This will allow you to record directly into GarageBand, as well as permit you to import external audio files.

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01CHKA7T35/screen_shot_2020-10-13_at_12.01.35_pm.png?pub_secret=ac2c6cebbe)